• Skip to primary navigation

 Melting the chocolate

-You may either use a double boiler or the microwave to melt the chocolate, but first, we must prepare it.
+You may use a double boiler or the microwave to melt the chocolate, but first, we must prepare it.

 Chopping the chocolate